The Ultimate Allergy Friendly Cookies

 • Pre-heat the oven to 180 degrees Celsius (360 Fahrenheit)

-• Place the raisins, tahini and water in a food processor, blitz until smooth
+• Place the raisins, tahini, maple and syrup in a food processor, blitz until smooth

 • Add the remaining ingredients including the soaked chia seeds, blitz until combined, the mix will be sticky.